HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 The other approach is what you did in this lab assignment: use a **configuration management system**.
 This approach implies that the system administrator will never perform manual changes on a production system.
 If changes must be applied, the description of the desired state is changed and the playbook is re-applied. **Idempotence** guarantees that only the necessary changes are performed.
 The system can remain in production, often with no/little downtime.

-Both approaches (golden image vs config management) have their place, and a system administrator will choose between them as appropriate for their specific situation.
-You can even combine both approaches, e.g. starting with Packer to create a Vagrant base box (= golden image) and then then use Ansible to install and configure the necessary software.
+Both approaches (golden image and config management) have their place, a system administrator will choose between them as appropriate for their specific situation.
+You can even combine both approaches, e.g. starting with Packer to create a Vagrant base box (= golden image) and then use Ansible to install and configure the necessary software.

 The end goal is the same in all cases: the setup of a server must be reproducible and automated as much as possible.